itinero/routing2/README.md

 # routing2

+**this is ongoing work on the next version of Itinero, if you want routing right now, please go [here](https://github.com/itinero/routing)**

 A new temporary repository for v2 routing core, being tile-based.

 This is part of the work done by the awesome [open planner team](https://openplanner.team/).